AryanV08/CookiesShallNotPass/USER_MANUAL.md

 ### How to test the software
 To run the provided test suite, run:
-- npn run test
+- `npm run test`
-- in the root directory of the repository.
+in the root directory of the repository.

 The tests will automatically be run on each commit and pull request to the github repository.